uozuAho/pandemic_ddd/readme.md

     - pandemic project doesn't depend on other projects
   - dev log: review https://iamwoz.com/blog/20210924_learning_ddd_by_implementing_pandemic
     - any learnings since then?
+    - DDD intends to reduce complexity.
+Did it/I succeed?

 # Quick start
 - install dotnet core (tested with v7)